sttk/fav-arith.number/README.md

 | *denominator*      | 1 〜 900719925474099   | `1` 〜 `Number.MAX_SAFE_INTEGER/10` |
 | *exponent*         | -9007199254740975 〜 9007199254740975 |`Number.MIN_SAFE_INTEGER` - `String(Number.MIN_SAFE_INTEGER).length` 〜 `Number.MAX_SAFE_INTEGER` - `String(Number.MAX_SAFE_INTEGER).length` |

-If each element is out of its safe range, the value of `ArithNumber` object is inaccurate.
+If one of elements is out of its safe range, the value of `ArithNumber` object is inaccurate.
 But it does not mean that the `ArithNumber` object is infinity, because `9007199254740992e+0` is less than `9007199254740991e+1`.
-So `ArithNumber` prototype does not provide any methods for infinity like `.isFinite`.
+So `ArithNumber` prototype does not provide any methods for infinity like `.isInfinite` or `.isFinite`.

 For the `ArithNumber` object, it is more important that this object is accurate or not than infinity or NaN.
 Therefore this prototype provides the methods: `.isAccurate`.